tsubedy/Python_API_Challenge/README.md

 Humidity (%) vs. Latitude
 Cloudiness (%) vs. Latitude
 Wind Speed (mph) vs. Latitude

+(The scatter plots and gmap with hotel locations are saved in the output folder.)
+(Brief Analysis of the scatter plots are also under each plots)

 The scatter plot of temperature versus latitude shows that the more favourable temperature range 70F-90F are generally within the latitude range of -10 to +30.
 This shows that more suitable range of temperature for human activities are